lindeer/dartbook/README.md

   2. Install dart sass command line tool: `dart pub global activate webdev sass`, of course, make sure your envrionment variables include `~/.pub-cache/bin`: `export PATH=$PATH:~/.pub-cache/bin`.
   3. `cd $dartbookRoot/theme && sass web/styles.scss web/styles.css`, and then run `webdev serve`
   4. Open `http://127.0.0.1:8080` in your browser, and start to modify something.
   5. `main.dart` would finally compile to `dartbook.js`, its main functionality is to show glossary tooltips and bind events for them. `materialize.js` is entirely copied as dartbook's assets. `build.sh` is a helper script for file copy and rename, run it when you finally finished theme developing.
+The final material　produced by web (`theme/build/*.css,*.js`) would be applied into dartbook resources (`lib/theme-res/_assets`).
   6. when you started to develop a theme in real world, you may not need chang theme resource files in `lib/theme-res`, then just create a `theme` directory as `Extension` part above told, your book project would apply newly changed theme resources.

 ### Patch diff